brainbuz/form-diva/Form-Diva/README.md

 # VERSION

-version 0.12
+version 0.14

 # DESCRIPTION

-# NAME Form::Diva

-# VERSION

-version 0.12

 Generate Form Label and Input Tags from a simple data structure.
 Simplify form code in your views without replacing it without a lot of even uglier Perl Code in your Controller.

+\# weirdness with podweaver also creating a NAME, but autoversion wants it.
+\#=head1 NAME Form::Diva

 # PROJECT STATUS IS BETA